Global accuracy at a local level

 We have been providing uninterrupted marine forecasts since 1867.

-- A gale occurred during over 88% of gale warnings that were issued
+- At least a near gale occurred during over 86% of gale warnings that were issued

 World’s most powerful environmental supercomputer